Buckingham: History

-Buckingham is the first settlement referred to in the Buckinghamshire section of the Domesday Book of 1086.
-Buckingham was referred to as Buckingham with Bourton, and the survey makes reference to 26 burgesses, 11 smallholders and 1 mill.
+The town is the first settlement referred to in the Buckinghamshire section of the Domesday Book of 1086.
+It was referred to as Buckingham with Bourton and the survey makes reference to 26 burgesses, 11 smallholders and one mill.

-The town received its charter in 1554 when Queen Mary created the free Borough of Buckingham with boundaries extending from Thornborowe Bridge (now Thornborough) to Dudley Bridge and from Chackmore Bridge to Padbury Mill Bridge.
+The town received its charter in 1554, when Queen Mary created the free Borough of Buckingham with boundaries extending from Thornborowe Bridge (now Thornborough) to Dudley Bridge and from Chackmore Bridge to Padbury Mill Bridge.
 The designated borough included a bailiff, twelve principal burgesses and a steward.
 Yeomanry House, the offices and home of the commanding officer of the Buckinghamshire Yeomanry, was built in the early 19th century.

 The town suffered a significant fire that raged through the town centre on 15 March 1725, with the result that many streets of the town were destroyed including Castle Street, Castle Hill and the north side of Market Hill.
-The result was 138 dwellings (out of a total of 387 in the town at that time) being consumed in the fire.
+The result was 138 dwellings, out of a total of 387 in the town at that time, were consumed in the fire.
 The current Georgian architecture on these streets today is a consequence of the fire, but the immediate aftermath was difficult for the town.
-Collections were made in surrounding towns such as Aylesbury and Wendover to help those made homeless, by 1730, only a third of the homes had been rebuilt.
-Due to many buildings being considered to be of historic interest, a number of them have been granted 'listed building' status.
-These include the Grade I listed Castle House on West Street, which dates back to the 15th century.
+Collections were made in surrounding towns such as Aylesbury and Wendover to help those made homeless; by 1730, only a third of the homes had been rebuilt.
+Due to many buildings being considered to be of historic interest, a number of them have been granted listed building status; these include the Grade I listed Castle House on West Street, which dates back to the 15th century.
 Buckingham Town Hall, which is Grade II* listed, dates to the late 18th century.

-The town was connected to the London and North Western Railway by the Buckinghamshire Railway in 1850.

 The municipal borough had a population of 1,816 in 1841.
+The town was connected to the London and North Western Railway by the Buckinghamshire Railway in 1850; the service ended in 1964.

 In 1971, Buckinghamshire County Council set up the Buckingham Development Company with other local councils, and undertook a significant project to grow the town and provide a bypass, mainly to the south and east of the historic town centre.
 The population rose from just over 5,000 to 9,309 in 1991.